-The state is authorized to use expenditure authority to provide Health-Related Social Needs (HRSN) services, specifically short-term recuperative care and short-term posttransition housing, through electing Medi-Cal managed care plans as part of an array of evidence-based, health-related "Community Supports" under the California Advancing and Innovating Medi-Cal (CalAIM) initiative.
-Under this section 1115 demonstration, short-term recuperative care and short-term post-transition housing will be referred to as "Community Supports."
+The state is authorized to use expenditure authority to provide Health-Related Social Needs (HRSN) services, specifically recuperative care and short-term post-hospitalization housing, through electing Medi-Cal managed care plans as part of an array of evidencebased, cost-effective, health-related "Community Supports" under the California Advancing and Innovating Medi-Cal (CalAIM) initiative, and must comply with the requirements of STC 8.6.
+Under the section 1115 demonstration, recuperative care and short-term post-hospitalization housing will be referred to as "Community Supports."
 The remaining other twelve (12) Community Supports are authorized, subject to the conditions enumerated in the 1915(b) waiver, via the Medi-Cal managed care plan contracts as in lieu of services (ILOS) pursuant to 42 CFR 438.3(e)(2) as part of CMS's review and consideration for approval of the managed care plan contracts for federal financial participation.
-By authorizing short-term recuperative care and short-term post-transition housing under the CalAIM demonstration, the state will be subject to the requirements detailed in the 1115 demonstration, outlined below, and will include such requirements in contracts between the state and managed care plans, as the operational construct for these two services.
-HRSN services must be clinically appropriate for the beneficiary and based on medical appropriateness using clinical and other healthrelated social needs criteria.
+By authorizing recuperative care and short-term post-hospitalization housing under the CalAIM demonstration, the state will be subject to the requirements detailed in the 1115 demonstration, outlined below, and will include such requirements in contracts between the state and managed care plans, as the operational construct for these two services.
+HRSN services must be clinically appropriate for the beneficiary and based on medical appropriateness using clinical and other health-related social needs criteria.
 The state is required to align clinical and social risk criteria across services and with other non-Medicaid social support agencies, to the extent possible.

-Short-term recuperative care and short-term post-transition housing authorized under the CalAIM demonstration must be administered in a manner that is: (1) medically appropriate; (2) voluntary for the Medi-Cal managed care plans to offer and the beneficiary to use; and (3) offered exclusively through managed care plans and incorporated into the development of capitation rates for electing managed care plans.
-These services will be consistent with STCs 8.6, 8.7, and STC 8.8, as demonstration-authorized services regarded as qualifying for Title XIX and Title XXI matching funds for populations who meet the eligibility criteria described in STC 8.5 and Attachment U.
+Recuperative care and short-term post-hospitalization housing authorized under the CalAIM demonstration must be administered in a manner that is: (1) cost effective and medically appropriate; (2) voluntary for the Medi-Cal managed care plans to offer and the beneficiary to use; and (3) offered exclusively through managed care plans and incorporated into the development of capitation rates for electing managed care plans.
+These services will be consistent with STC 8.6 and STC 8.8 as demonstration-authorized services regarded as qualifying for Title XIX matching funds for populations who meet the eligibility criteria described in STC 8.5 and Attachment U.

 - 8.2.
 Service Delivery.
 Consistent with the Medi-Cal managed care contract and DHCS guidance applicable to all Community Supports: - a.
-Short-term recuperative care and short-term post-transition housing services authorized under the CalAIM demonstration will only be available from electing Medi-Cal managed care plans. - b.
+Recuperative care and short-term post-hospitalization services authorized under the CalAIM demonstration will only be available from electing Medi-Cal managed care plans. - b.
 Medi-Cal managed care plans have the option to provide one or both Community Supports authorized under this demonstration on a voluntary basis through contracted network providers, as further described in STC 8.3. - c.
 Medi-Cal managed care plans that elect to offer these demonstration-based Community Supports do not need to offer the services or settings statewide or in all counties in which the Medi-Cal managed care plan operates.